corail-research/SeaPearlZoo.jl/src/tutorial-summer-school/README.md

 ### Julia

 Julia is super fast once compiled, but it needs to compile first.
 This means that running code cells for the first time is -painfully- slow.
 Unfortunately, there is no real way around it.
-In order not to lose too much time, we recommend that you run the first cell of the nqueens notebook
+In order not to lose too much time, we recommend that you run the first cell of the nqueens notebook cd into `SeaPearlZoo.jl` open jupyter notebook with the following command `jupyter notebook` then select the nqueens notebook:
 `src/tutorial-summer-school/classic-cp/queens/nqueens.ipynb`

 before the break.
 This will make you gain around 20 minutes...